Tower Theatre Company

 The group presents about 18 productions each year in London, either at their base theatre, or at other small theatres in the London area.
 During the summer months they also perform touring productions, with regular appearances at the open-air Théâtre de Verdure, which is in the Bois de Boulogne in Paris, and at the Minack Theatre in Cornwall.

-The acting company was founded as the Tavistock Repertory Company in 1932, at the Tavistock Little Theatre in Tavistock Square, Bloomsbury (and so has nothing to do with the town of Tavistock in Devon).
+The acting company was founded as the Tavistock Repertory Company in 1932, at the Tavistock Little Theatre in Tavistock Square, Bloomsbury.
 In 1952 it moved to its own premises in Islington at Canonbury Tower which included a 156-seat theatre known as the Tower Theatre.
 Over the years it has mounted nearly 1600 productions.
 The Tower Theatre's productions have always been mounted in publicly licensed theatres with tickets sold to the general public rather than simply to members.
 The company mounted early productions of Endgame by Samuel Beckett (1961, the first ever production to be designed by William Dudley) and The Birthday Party by Harold Pinter (May 1959).
 Both playwrights became major supporters of the Tower Theatre Company in later life.
 Actors to have worked with the company include Michael Gambon, Sian Phillips, Tom Courtenay and Alfred Molina.